ahmadfahrezi81/dummyapi-automation/README.md

-# FakerAPI Automation Test Project
+# Task 2: API Automation Test for FakerAPI

 This project contains automated API tests for **FakerAPI** using Java, RestAssured, and TestNG.
 The framework is built on **clean code principles** and employs essential **design patterns** for maintainability and scalability.